junkun-ren/PersonalWebsite/content/2-about_me.md

 nav: true
 ---
 #### Research interests
-I am particularly passionate about understanding and developing models and theories related to ecology and biology.
-My research interests include community ecology, biodiversity and ecosystem functioning, food-webs, stability, etc. I am also interested in applying mathematical modeling to questions about infectious disease transmission.
+My research interests are mechanism-focused and theoretically-focused.
+I am particularly passionate about developing and applying models and theories to explain or interpret phenomena in nature.

-Simon book quote

-interest shift
+*?'theoretical ecology' pertains to the use of mathe- matical and computational models to explore eco- logical questions, ranging from individual behavior, through the intertwined complexities of communi- ties, to even global-scale phenomena."* - Robert D. Holt.

 <!--
  <table border="1">